Rw1942/rallyflare/README.md

 - **Stateless conversations:** Each email thread becomes its own chat.
 - **Secure by default:** Each email thread is siloed by Message-ID.
 - **Attachment-friendly:** PDFs, images, docs processed automatically.
-- **Predictable:** Replies look and feel just like ChatGPT’s web app.
+- **Predictable:** Replies powered by GPT-5.1, same intelligence as ChatGPT.
 - **Rich Formatting:** Replies include bold, italics, lists, and code blocks rendered as clean HTML.

 ## 4. User Journey (End-to-End)

 ### Stage 1 — Awareness
 User hears about Email2ChatGPT through:
-- A coworker saying “Just email this address and it replies like ChatGPT.”
+- A coworker saying "Just email this address and it replies using GPT-5.1."
-- A simple landing page describing: Email → ChatGPT → Reply.
+- A simple landing page describing: Email → GPT-5.1 → Reply.
 - A social post showcasing the flow.

 **Pain point at this stage:** “I’m on a locked-down system.
 I can’t use normal AI tools.”